postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

 One major way in which the `ST_Union <https://postgis.net/docs/RT_ST_Union.html>`_ raster function deviates from the `ST_Union <https://postgis.net/docs/ST_Union.html>`_ geometry function is that it allows for an argument called *uniontype*.
-This argument by default is set to `LAST` if you don't specify it, which means, take the **LAST** raster pixel values in occasions where the rasters overlap.
+This argument by default is set to `LAST` if you don't specify it, which means, take the **LAST** raster pixel values in occasions where the raster pixel values overlap.
+As a general rule, pixels in a band that are marked as no-data are ignored.

 Just as with most aggregates in PostgreSQL, you can put a :command:`ORDER BY` clause as part of the function call as is done in the prior example.
-Specifying the order, allows you to control which raster tile takes priority.
+Specifying the order, allows you to control which raster takes priority.
-So in our prior example, Raster trumped Hello because Raster is alphabetically last.
+So in our prior example, *Raster* trumped *Hello* because *Raster* is alphabetically last.

 Observe, if you switch the order: